Hoosier Hills Fiber Festival

 The young fiber artists of the Conner Prairie Youth group will show us how a fleece can be transformed into a beautiful shawl, all right before your eyes!

-Demonstration held in the Special Exhibit Hall where the Competitions and Fleece Sale is held (a.k.a. the Shooting Sports Club building).
+Demonstration held in the Special Exhibit Hall where the Lectures and Fleece Sale is held (a.k.a. the Shooting Sports Club building).

 Indianapolis Chapter of Embroiderers Guild of America